zaxwebs/clara/README.md

 # 💠 Clara
 An MVC framework built with PHP 7.

 Clara is built entirely from scratch except it relies on standard dependency manager - Composer & PHP-DI as a container.

-**Note**: 🚧 This framework is currently under construction.

 ## Installation
 Install a local copy with the instructions below.